 In June 2020 the Cotswolds National Landscape Board decided to replace the term Area of Outstanding Natural Beauty (AONB) with National Landscape.
+All AONBs are now branded as National Landscapes.

-This plan uses the name Cotswolds National Landscape (CNL) for the area designated as the Cotswolds AONB.
-At times it is abbreviated to National Landscape.
+This plan uses the name Cotswolds National Landscape for the area designated as the Cotswolds AONB.
+At times it is abbreviated to CNL.
+AONB is still the legal designation.